TSL color space

 TSL color space (Tint, Saturation and Lightness) is a perceptual color space which defines color as tint (the degree to which a stimulus can be described as similar to or different from another stimuli that are described as red, green, blue, yellow, and white, can be thought of as hue with white added), saturation (the colorfulness of a stimulus relative to its own brightness), and lightness (the brightness of a stimulus relative to a stimulus that appears white in similar viewing conditions).
-Proposed by Jean-Christophe Terrillon and Shigeru Akamatsu, TSL color space was developed primarily for the purpose of face detection.
+Proposed by Jean-Christophe Terrillon and Shigeru Akamatsu in 1999, TSL was developed primarily for the purpose of face detection.